telerik/winforms-docs/forms-and-dialogs/form/themes.md

 1. In order to apply the Office2007Black theme to RadForm, choose the *'Office2007Black'* option from the ThemeName drop-down:
             ![forms-and-dialogs-form-themes 003](images/forms-and-dialogs-form-themes003.png)

->tipYou do not need to add multiple Theme Components on each form which you would like to customize.
+>tip You do not need to add multiple Theme Components on each form which you would like to customize.
 By adding one Theme Component on a form, the theme is loaded in the memory and it becomes available for all __RadControls__ and __RadForms__ in your project.
+>